Two Distinct Styles, Two Performance Fabrics

-But while the Backcountry remains our highest performing base layer, we thought it was time to take a run down of the key details and differences between the All Action and the Backcountry.
+But while our Merino based Backcountry base layer remains our highest performing thermal, we thought it was time to take a run down of the key details and differences between the two ground breaking collections.

 The new All Action base layer is made from a luxury Dri Release fabric that combines hydrophobic and hydrophilic fibres.
 This poly blend and Tencel fabric significantly improves the way sweat and moisture is drawn away from the skin, which means you stay dry, which increases thermal efficiency.
 Removing moisture also means less chaffing and irritation from wet fabrics.